 While footstep position adjustment has been extensively studied in MPC approaches \cite{herdt2010online, joe2018balance, romualdi2022online, ding2022dynamic, kim2023foot}, optimizing the step time in the MPC formulation is still considered a challenging problem due to its non-convex nature.
 However, since step time adjustment improves balancing performance compared to adjusting footstep position alone, various methods such as heuristic approaches \cite{griffin2017walking, ding2022dynamic} or optimization based on LIPM assumptions \cite{kryczka2015online, nazemi2017reactive, jeong2019robust, khadiv2020walking, kim2023foot} have been conducted in addition to MPC approaches.

-In this study, we developed a hierarchical control structure of CP--MPC and the stepping controller, enabling the step time optimization based on MPC variables.
-Specifically, CP--MPC utilizes ZMP, CAM, and footstep adjustment to track the CP trajectory, while the stepping controller adjusted the footstep position and step time to control the CP offset at the end of step.
+In this study, we developed a hierarchical control structure of CP--MPC and the stepping controller, enabling step time optimization based on MPC variables.
+Specifically, CP--MPC utilizes ZMP, CAM, and footstep adjustment to track the CP trajectory, while the stepping controller determined the footstep position and step time to control the CP offset at the end of the step.